edocai/edocai/README.md

 # Hello, my name is Ali 👋

-- I'm based in London, England
+- I'm based in London, England, United Kingdom
 - I'm always working on improving my skills
 - One of my goals is to start contributing to open source projects